Bbzz98/Bbzz98/README.md

-# Hi there 👋, I'm Base Zeid
+# Hi there 👋, I'm Basel Zeid

 Welcome to my GitHub!
 I’m a **Data & Analytics Professional transitioning from Robotics & Oil & Gas into Data Analytics and Machine Learning**.